If you own an aquarium, you’ll know that an aquarium air pump is a highly recommended accessory.

-- Can be small for larger tank
+- Can be too small for larger tank

 Benefits of using aquarium air pump

 Besides water circulation, sometimes an aquarium air pump is necessary for more specific purposes.
 If you have accessories that can only be run by an air pump, it’s obvious that you have to have an air pump.
-For example, any fish tank setup needs to have some filters, and some filters need an air pump to operate.
-Since the filter is essential, if having an air pump is what it needs to get the filter running then you have to get an air pump.
+For example, any fish tank setup needs to have filters, and some filters need an air pump to operate.
+Since the filter is essential, if having an air pump is what it takes to get the filter running then you have to get an air pump.

 Types of aquarium air pumps

-- Power source: you can also choose an air pump based on its source of power.
+- Power source: You can also choose an air pump based on its source of power.
 Most standard air pumps are the plug-in types, which means they need to be plugged into a power outlet at all time for energy.
 However, there is also the battery powered type of air pump that is more portable but requires external battery packs.

 What is the best aquarium air pump?

-How to choose air pump for aquarium?
+How to choose an air pump for aquarium?

 There are a few factors that are important and highly relevant to your search for the right aquarium air pump.
-Consider these factors carefully before choosing so you’ll know you’ll get a perfect fit for your tank, your fish, and your aquatic environment.
+Consider these factors carefully before choosing so you know you’ll get a perfect fit for your tank, your fish, and your aquatic environment.

 If you have a tank that is not a standard size (too large or too high compared to standard sizes) then the tank size ratings on the pump do not mean much anymore.
 You will have to test out and see how efficient a pump is for your whole tank and adjust if needed.

 - Objects resistance: Besides the quantity of objects and decorations that need the support of an air pump in your tank, you also need to consider the objects’ “quality.”
-That means the more resistance the objects and decorations you are pushing air through, the larger an air pump you will need.
+That means the more resistance in the objects and decorations you are pushing air through, the larger an air pump you will need.

 For example, a large air stone will provide more resistance than smaller air stone, therefore you will need a stronger air pump for the larger stones.
 Also, any air stone will provide more resistance than no air stone at all.